How to Reset an Inverter Fault: Decoding Solar Inverter Fault Codes

 Step-by-Step Guide to Resetting Your Solar Inverter

-This switch is usually near your home’s main electrical panel.
-Turning it off disconnects the inverter from your house wiring.
+This is usually near your main electrical panel or next to the inverter.
+Turning it off disconnects the inverter from your home/grid.

 ✅ Step 3: Wait at least 60 seconds